 Where is Noritake china made?

 Noritake china has always been made in Japan, primarily at facilities in the Aichi and Nagoya regions where the company was founded in 1904.
 All vintage and antique Noritake collectible pieces were made in Japan.
-The company also produces some items at facilities in Sri Lanka and Indonesia for certain product lines, but all pieces sold as fine china under the primary Noritake brand are made in Japan.

 Is Noritake china dishwasher safe?

-What does 'Nippon' mean on old china?
+What does “Nippon” mean on old china?